 - The time taken by the ad partners to respond in the auctions.

-Headerbid Expert was designed to be used by publishers to determine who the best demand partner is and the ones who aren’t responding back within the specified timeout limit.
+Headerbid Expert was designed to be used by publishers to determine who the best demand partner is and those who aren’t responding within the specified timeout limit.
 Here are a few things that you can understand with this plugin:

 - The latency caused by each demand partner